 All too often, communities that live around reserves are ostracized from conservation areas.
 Also, when rural communities are not helped to sustain themselves, or given adequate conservation education, we cannot expect these communities to do anything but look to protected areas for resources as a means of survival.

 To help address these issues, Wildlife ACT has initiated Community Conservation Projects around four game reserves in Zululand where endangered species need protection.
 This work involves in-school conservation lessons, a Kid’s Bush Camp program, adult conservation seminars, Wildlife Ambassador Clubs and community game drives, which much of it focused around Rhino Conservation.

 - Wildlife ACT Fund has run 64 Educational Bush Camps for 1 632 Kids and 133 Adults from 25 different Schools.

-- In-school Conservation Lessons given to 1 936 Students from 10 schools.
+- 165 hours of In-school Conservation Lessons given to 1 936 Kids from 10 different schools.

-- 552 Adults and 1 094 Children from 24 Schools taken on Educational Game Drives.
+- 602 Adults and 1 203 Kids from 26 different Schools taken on Educational Game Drives.

 - 2 678 participants attended Community Meetings around both development and education.
 Topics ranged from the importance of rhino and ecotourism to the construction of a mobile clinic.

-- Conservation Awareness Community Presentations given to 9 133 Adults on topics around saving water, rhino poaching, the importance of domestic and Eco-tourism, the importance of wetlands, conserving wildlife for future generations, skills development, co-operating with neighboring reserves, general crime awareness and the control of mass hunting.
+- Community Conservation Awareness Presentations / Seminars given to 10 220 Adults on topics around saving water, rhino poaching, the importance of domestic and Eco-tourism, the importance of wetlands, conserving wildlife for future generations, skills development, co-operating with neighboring reserves, general crime awareness and the control of mass hunting.